naoina/kocha/docs/controller.md

 # Controller <a id="Controller"></a>

-Controller is layer of handling request.
+Controller is the layer of handling request.

 ## Organization <a id="Organization"></a>